e10v/tea-tasting/README.md

 Tea-tasting is a Python package for statistical analysis of A/B tests that features:

-- T-test, Z-test, and bootstrap out of the box
+- T-test, Z-test, and bootstrap out of the box.
-- Extensible API: You can define and use statistical tests of your choice
+- Extensible API: You can define and use statistical tests of your choice.
-- Delta method for ratio metrics
+- Delta method for ratio metrics.
-- Variance reduction with CUPED/CUPAC (also in combination with delta method for ratio metrics)
+- Variance reduction with CUPED/CUPAC (also in combination with delta method for ratio metrics).
-- Fieller's confidence interval for percent change
+- Fieller's confidence interval for percent change.
-- Sample ratio mismatch check
+- Sample ratio mismatch check.
-- Power analysis
+- Power analysis.
-- A/A tests
+- A/A tests.

 The package is in the planning stage.
 This means that there is no working code at this time.
 This readme describes the future API of the package.
 See more details in Tom Preston-Werner's blog post on [Readme Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development).